HorizonRobotics/alf/docs/tutorial.rst

 which implement different algorithms by repeating the almost entire RL pipeline in separate source code files with little code reuse, ALF categorizes RL algorithms and distills the common structure and logic within each caterogy, so that each algorithm only needs to implement or override its own exclusive logic.
-The categorization and distillation processes require huge effort, as a deep understanding of different algorithms is needed to know the relations and differences among algorithms.

-However, once correctly done, modularization provides at least two benefits:
+Usually to create an ALF job, a user is expected to:

+1. write a configuration file that configures both the environment (e.g., num of parallel envs, task name, etc) and the algorithm (e.g., training schedule, algorithm networks, etc);
+2. or for customized algorithms, override some (hopefully a small number) functions of ALF provided algorithms.

+After this, the ALF job can be executed to perform training, evaluation, and more.

+RL training is a very complex process; some details are very tricky and error-prone, and you certainly don't want to implement (or even touch!) the entire pipeline each time.
+ALF strives to provide best RL practices.
+Thus ALF's modularization provides at least two benefits:

-1. *Fast prototyping without worring about breaking things.*
+1. *Fast prototyping without worrying about breaking things.*

    * If you just want to explore new models/networks of an existing algorithm on an existing task, no source code will be modified; only a python